benhg/JULIA-Take-2/README.md

 After we see the output from step 4, we'll decide next steps

+After getting through step 3, step 4 turned out to be problematic.
+STAR consumes way more memory than it should.
+Therefore, we're going to proceed with Bowtie2 instead of STAR.
+After consulting some experts and ourselves, we decided to do this:

+1. Create bowtie indexes for:
+    a.
+The whole set of assembled transcripts
+    b.
+Just lane 1 transcripts
+    c.
+Just lane 2 transcripts.
+2. Use Bowtie to run every raw read from lane 1 against lane 1 and every raw read from lane 2 against lane 2
+3. If we run out of memory trying to do step 2, repeat it but only using one sample at a time, to create 22 sets of outputs
+4. Examine the results and decide next steps.

 ## Notes

 To execute one of the python scripts on slurm, use "slurm_run.sh" script: